ds-fancode/redux-rewire/documentation/docs/intro.md

 # Redux-Rewire

-**State management in large-scale react projects**.
+### State management in large-scale react projects.

 ## What is Redux-Rewire?

 Redux-Rewire is a state management library for React applications.
-It is a toolkit built around Redux that provides a simple and clean API to manage state in large-scale React applications.
+It is a toolkit built around few underlying library that provides a simple and clean API to manage state in large-scale applications.

 ## Why Redux-Rewire?